 To avoid financial difficulties and make sure you have enough money to support yourself (and any family with you) throughout your studies, you’ll need to know what costs to expect.

 - Visit our Cost of living hub for tips on how to budget, save money and financial support that’s available.

 Find out how to pay your fees safely with an online card payment or by using Flywire to pay by bank transfer.
 Don’t use third party agents to transfer payments to the University as this significantly increases your risk of being exposed to financial crime.

 Each year some international students are tricked by criminals pretending to be from an official authority in the UK or their home country, and they lose significant amounts of money.
-Check our guidance on protecting yourself from fraud.
+Check our guidance on protecting yourself from fraud and scams.